minios-linux/docs/Installing-MiniOS.md

 ---

 **Reminder:** The original installation method is no longer the main recommendation as it can be difficult for novice users.
-When using Balena Etcher or `dd`, the partition for saving changes will be created automatically.
+When using Balena Etcher, `dd`, or Drive Utility, the partition for saving changes will be created automatically.